simjanos-dev/LinguaCafe/README.md

 Supported platforms:
 - x64, which includes most desktop computers made in the last decade.
 - Macs with Apple silicon are supported, but need to uncomment the line that says `platform: linux/amd64` by removing the "#" near the end of the `docker-compose.yml`file.
 To do this, you will need to split the chained install command, first clone the repository, then uncomment the line, then run the rest of the commands.
+You will also need to comment it and uncomment it again for each update to avoid git conflict error.

 Other Armv8 devices such as Raspberry Pis 3 and newer do not work at the moment.